-In general, an evergreen content is one that has no expiration date.
+In general, evergreen content is one that has no expiration date.
 That is, there is no time limit for a person to consume it.

 On the contrary: the content will have the same relevance, importance and authority at any time of the day, week, month or year.

 However, some general doubts also end up arising in relation to the topic.
-And in this article, Lahore Smart City try to solve them so that you can start structuring your content without expiration date within your digital real estate marketing strategy today.
+And in this article, Lahore Smart City tries to solve them so that you can start structuring your content without expiration date within your digital real estate marketing strategy today.

 Evergreen content for real estate – What is it?

-As we already understood in the introduction to this article, an evergreen content for real estate is content that has no expiration date.
+As we already understood in the introduction to this article, evergreen content for real estate is content that has no expiration date.

-In other words, it has a high durability and can be consumed and used at all times of the year, without any problem.
+In other words, it has high durability and can be consumed and used at all times of the year, without any problem.
 For this reason, this is a type of content that should have a very large presence in any content marketing strategy.

 After all, content marketing takes a while to bring results.
-And you need to be aware of this long term in everything you put into practice.
+And you need to be aware of this long-term in everything you put into practice.